 Credit invisibility is a big financial setback.
 Credit cards and credit have many advantages.

-Without a credit history, you won’t meet the minimum requirements to have a FICO or VantageScore credit score.
+Without a credit history, you won’t meet the minimum requirements for a FICO or VantageScore credit score.

 What Does It Mean to Have Bad Credit?